nelson6e65/pretty_cake/README.md

-# Pretty Cake: A Cake Bake Console Template for apps using Bootstrap [Alpha]
+# Pretty Cake [Alpha]: A Cake Bake Console Template for CakePHP
 A personal template theme for baking custom views, using Twitter Bootstrap to perform user interface.

 ## Requirements